anishpillay2002/AnacondaEnv/README.md

 # AnacondaEnv
 ## Introduction
 This repository is generally to store 'yml' file to create an Anaconda Environment required to run a project in my account.
 I don't use anaconda for all my projects.
-The projects which contain 'anacondaenv' submodule are the one where you would need to create an environment by importing the 'yml' file
+The projects which contain 'AnacondaEnv' submodule are the one where you would need to create an environment by importing the 'yml' file

 ## Usage
 Open Anaconda prompt and paste the following to create the desired environment